hikeventures/hikeventures.github.io/_posts/tidbits/2015-06-06-Outdoors-Tidbits-33.markdown

 ---

 The next days you are going to read about a trip to the Aland Islands and about a review of hiking pants on our blog which we have already promised a while ago.
 We have also invested in new action camera gear which we are going to use on our trips this year.
-On <a href="https://instagram.com/hikeventure/">Instagram</a> we have reached 1000 followers and we would like to thank everyone who is following our HikeVentures.
+On <a href="https://instagram.com/hikeventure/">Instagram</a> we have reached 1000 followers and we would like to thank everyone who is following our HikeVentures. {% include intro_tidbits.html %}

 <a href="https://www.flickr.com/photos/90204224@N07/17891393053" title="Brompton bike in National Park Netherlands"><img src="https://c1.staticflickr.com/1/267/17891393053_aa712e7470_o.png" width="640" height="640" alt="Brompton bike in National Park Netherlands"></a><!--more-->